 10 12 14 16 18 20 30 40 50 60 70 80 90 2019 2020 2021 2022 2023 2024 2025 Year 13.6% (Est.) $80B Peak 18.5% (Proj.) $38B Crash (Proj.)
 SSA Interest Payments (% Revenue) Global DAH (Health Aid)

-Two lines moving in opposite directions tell the story: the cost of servicing debt is climbing as the volume of concessional support contracts.
-Domestic PFM systems are now the binding constraint on service delivery.
+Two lines moving in opposite directions: the cost of servicing debt is rising while concessional support shrinks.

 The Deeper Problem: A PFM Crisis Hiding Behind a Financing Crisis